 Insects became essential in Cambodia in the 1970s during the famine of the infamous Khmer Rouge years.
 Insects were seen and continue to be eaten as a cheap source of protein, especially for many Cambodian children who suffer from some type of malnutrition.

-For an introduction to insects dishes, we tried the red tree ants with beef with kaffir lime and chili stir fry.
-The ants are stir-fried with lemongrass, ginger, garlic, shallots and thinly sliced pieces of beef.
-This simple is dish was accompanied with a side of steamed rice.
+For an introduction to insect dishes, we tried the red tree ants with beef with kaffir lime and chili stir fry.
+The ants are stir-fried with lemongrass, ginger, garlic, shallots, and thinly sliced pieces of beef.
+This simple is dish was accompanied by a side of steamed rice.

 We found the dish surprisingly delicious.
 The ants did not have a particularly distinctive taste, but what was noteworthy, was their crunchy texture.
 Overall, the meal was tasty and an “easy” introduction to eating insects or becoming “entomophagians.”

 8 – Khmer Red Curry: Cambodian Style Curry

 We were immediately intrigued when we first saw Khmer red curry on the menu.
 Our big question was whether it would taste like the Thai curries we had become familiar with.

 Khmer red curry we found out is not as spicy as in Thailand.
 The similarity is in using the coconut milk base, but without all the chilis.
 The dish also features, beef, chicken or fish, eggplant, green beans, potatoes, fresh coconut milk, lemongrass, and kroeung.